 It is not to multiply the complexity, but to gain more clarity, you should set sales goals.

 We’ve shared a few examples.
 Choose the ones that seem relevant to you.

-And if you follow the SMART approach in setting your sales goals, you will achieve more, make more money, create more impact.
+And if you follow the SMART approach in setting your sales goals, you will achieve more, make more money, and create more impact.